 Microsystems acupuncture is based on the belief that small well-defined areas of the body - such as the hand, foot, face, scalp and ear - correspond to all organs and parts of the body.
-Evidence shows that stimulating these areas, usually with needles, may help to deal with symptoms such as anxiety or general stresses.
+Evidence shows that stimulating these areas, usually with needles, may help people to deal with symptoms such as anxiety or general stresses.

 What to expect